In This Article

 “Decreased tolerability is a concern whenever exfoliants (physical or chemical) are combined,” Dr. Kraffert says.
 Because beta hydroxy acids, like salicylic acid, and benzoyl peroxide are both exfoliating ingredients, you run the risk of irritating your skin.
 Keep the two separate to prevent redness and peeling.
 It's already a hotly debated topic whether benzoyl peroxide is safe to use on its own; adding a harsher product on top of it isn't going to be good for you.
 Dr. Green adds, “These ingredients all cause cell turnover and some degree of exfoliation combined together would cause severe skin irritation.”

 When layering vitamin C, you have to look out for active ingredient neutralization because antioxidants, like vitamin C, are inherently unstable.
 “Vitamin C is very pH sensitive, and mixing it with AHAs tends to substantially diminish its delivery within the skin,” Dr. Kraffert says.
 Powerful alpha hydroxy acids actually alter the pH level of vitamin C, which degrades its antioxidant properties.
 The combination also might irritate your skin—particularly if you're sensitive to Vitamin C, which many people are.
 As Dr. Green says: “These ingredients all cause cell turnover and some degree of exfoliation combined together would cause severe skin irritation.”

 Dr. Kraffert says there are a number of issues at play when combining AHAs or BHAs and retinoids.
-First, there’s the significantly increased potential for irritation that comes with combining exfoliating acids (like gylcolic, lactic, and salicylic) with retinoids.
+First, there’s the significantly increased potential for irritation that comes with combining exfoliating acids (like glycolic, lactic, and salicylic) with retinoids.
 And then, there’s also the matter of ingredient deactivation.
 Like vitamin C, retinol can be somewhat unstable.
 Alpha hydroxy acid oxidizes it, making it less effective.
-So, you could (or if you're at all sensitive to retinol, will) end up with aggravated skin that’s not even reaping the benefits of your products.
+So, you could (or if you're at all sensitive to retinol, you will) end up with aggravated skin that’s not even reaping the benefits of your products.